hungthai1401/laravel-roadrunner-logger/README.md

 A Laravel logger wrapper for the RoadRunner app-logger, allowing seamless integration of RoadRunner's logging capabilities into your Laravel application.

+## Requirements

+- PHP 8.1 or higher
+- Laravel 9.x or higher
+- RoadRunner app-logger 1.0 or higher

 ## Installation

 You can install the package via Composer: